matteogarzon/chess-racket/documentation/Vasirani_Loris-Garzon_Matteo-Longhi_Leonardo_PF1_Developer.md

     - This function receives the opponent’s moves from the server, converting before-move and after-move into posns (since they were sent as numbers)
     - It also makes sure these move are valid, by using “in-bounds”.
 - disconnect-client: disconnects the client from the server
-- handle-game
+- handle-game-session
+   - Allows and handles a game session composed of multiple games between the same players.
    - It’s responsible for managing the game flow, by doing the following:
     - It receives the player's color (assigned by the server).
     - It handles the feature to play again after a game ends, namely by continuing with a new game or quit the connection.
 - start-client